Important Resources to Prevent Eviction

 To learn more about your rights if you are being evicted, come to a live virtual information session with a PTLA attorney every Tuesday at 9 a.m.

-Although Maine law is fairly clear on many tenant issues (see Rights of Tenants in Maine), the laws are less clear about the rights of people who live in motels, hotels and rooming houses.
+Maine law is fairly clear on many tenant issues (read more about rights of Maine renters in our rental housing section), the laws are less clear about the rights of people who live in motels, hotels and rooming houses.
 Here we will answer some of the most common questions about these types of housing.

 Do I have the right to a written eviction notice and a court hearing?